Dynamic positioning: Control systems

-In the beginning PID controllers were used and today are still used in the simpler DP systems.
-But modern controllers use a mathematical model of the ship that is based on a hydrodynamic and aerodynamic description concerning some of the ship's characteristics such as mass and drag.
+In the beginning, PID controllers were used and are still used in simpler DP systems today.
+But modern controllers use a mathematical model of the ship that is based on a hydrodynamic and aerodynamic description concerning some of the ship's characteristics, such as mass and drag.
 Of course, this model is not entirely correct.
-The ship's position and heading are fed into the system and compared with the prediction made by the model.
-This difference is used to update the model by using Kalman filtering technique.
+The ship's position and heading are fed into the system and compared with the model's prediction.
+This difference is used to update the model by using the Kalman filtering technique.
 For this reason, the model also has input from the wind sensors and feedback from the thrusters.
 This method even allows not having input from any PRS for some time, depending on the quality of the model and the weather.
 This process is known as dead reckoning.

 The accuracy and precision of the different PRSs is not the same.
 While a DGPS has a high accuracy and precision, a USBL can have a much lower precision.
 For this reason, the PRS's are weighted.
-Based on variance a PRS receives a weight between 0 and 1.
+Based on variance, a PRS receives a weight between 0 and 1.